This note preserves Krnovo as an inland progression reference that still depends on local briefing and current checks.

 What wind directions are preserved?

-The confirmed reference records all directions.
+The preserved reference records all directions.

 Does open landing space make it automatically suitable?